castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

 Note how all the columns described in the `User.pm` class using `add_columns` appear on the **Row object** as accessor methods.

-To see what's going on, set the shell environment variable [`DBIC_TRACE`](## appendix?) to a true value, and DBIx::Class will display the SQL statement for either of these code samples on STDOUT:
+To see what's going on, set the shell environment variable [^DBIC_TRACE] to a true value, and DBIx::Class will display the SQL statement for either of these code samples on STDOUT:

     INSERT INTO users (realname, username, password, email) VALUES (?, ?, ?, ?): 'Fred Bloggs', 'fred', 'XXYYZZ', 'fred@bloggs.com'